erasmus-without-paper/ewp-specs-architecture/README.md

  * Whenever a client receives an unexpected **HTTP 4xx** error, it knows that there's some bug in its code which requires fixing.

- * Whenever a client receives a **HTTP 5xx** error, it knows that it's not "his fault", and that it can (often automatically) retry the request later on.
+ * Whenever a client receives an **HTTP 5xx** error, it knows that it's not "his fault", and that it can (often automatically) retry the request later on.

-It's worth noting, that error responses SHOULD attempt to follow all security policies of the endpoint.
+It's worth noting that error responses SHOULD attempt to follow all security policies of the endpoint.
 For example, if the endpoint signs (and/or encrypts) all its regular HTTP 200 responses, then it also SHOULD sign (and/or encrypt) its HTTP 4xx and 5xx responses (with exactly the same algorithms it uses for